Convex hierarchical testing of interactions: Introduction

 \section{Introduction}

-We consider the standard two-class problem with $y_i=$ 1 or 2 and $p$ features $\{x_{i1}, x_{i2}, \ldots x_{ip}\}$ measured on each of $i=1,2,\ldots N$ observations.
-Large-scale hypothesis testing for the effects of individual features is a challenging problem, and has received much attention in recent years (e.g \citeasnoun{Efron2010}, \citeasnoun{DV2008}).
-The problem of testing for interactions between features is even more difficult, as there are $p\choose 2$ interactions, just restricting attention to pairs of features. \citeasnoun{BLT2011} show that standard permutation tests cannot be used for interaction testing, and propose instead a parametric bootstrap-based approach. \citeasnoun{ST2012} devise a permutation approach that exploits the close relationship between the ``forward'' logistic model (based on $Y|X$) and a ``backward'' discriminant analysis (Gaussian) model (based on $X|Y$).
+We consider the standard two-class problem with $y_i\in\{1,2\}$ and $p$ features $\{x_{i1}, x_{i2}, \ldots, x_{ip}\}$ measured on each of $i=1,2,\ldots, n$ observations.
+Large-scale hypothesis testing for the effects of individual features (such as genetic markers; see Section~\ref{sec5}) is a challenging problem and has received much attention in recent years [e.g., \citet{Efron2010,DV2008}].
+The problem of testing for interactions between pairs of features is even more difficult, as there are $p\choose2$ interactions. \citet{BLT2011} show that standard permutation tests cannot be used for interaction testing (because the correct null hypothesis is difficult to enforce) and propose instead a parametric bootstrap-based approach. \citet{ST2012} devise a permutation approach that exploits the close relationship between the ``forward'' logistic model (based on $Y|X$) and a ``backward'' discriminant analysis (Gaussian) model (based on $X|Y$).

-When $p$ is large, the large number of potential interactions can result in low power for detecting the true effects.
-One strategy used by data analysts is to first screen the data for significant main effects, and then only test for interactions among those features that are themselves significant.
-This can be an effective approach, but has some drawbacks.
+When $p$ is large, the large number of potential pairwise interactions can result in low power for detecting the true effects.
+One strategy used by data analysts is to first screen the data for significant main effects, and then to test for interactions only among those features that are themselves significant.
+This approach can be effective, but it has some drawbacks.
 Specifically, at what threshold does one stop entering main effects?
-And should this threshold depend on the strength of the interactions?
+And should this threshold vary across main effects depending on the strength of the interactions?

-The above two-stage strategy can be thought of as ``hierarchical'': interactions are only considered if both constituent main effects are significant.
+The above two-stage strategy can be viewed as ``hierarchical'': Interactions are considered only if both constituent main effects are significant.
 In this paper we propose a convex formulation that models main effects and interactions together, in a hierarchical fashion.
 It provides a testing framework that seamlessly combines main effects and interactions.
-The method is closely related to the recently proposed hierarchical lasso regression method (``hierNet'') of \citeasnoun{BTT2012}.
-We focus exclusively on pairwise interactions in the paper, but discuss possible extensions to higher order interactions in Section \ref{sec:discussion}.
+We call the method \textit{convex hierarchical testing} (CHT).
+The method is closely related to the recently proposed hierarchical lasso regression method (``hierNet'') of \citet{BTT2013}.
+A difference is that CHT seeks marginal interactions while hierNet looks for conditional interactions.
+We focus exclusively on pairwise interactions in the paper but discuss possible extensions to higher order interactions in Section~\ref{sec:discussion}.